kilianp07/v2g/README.md

 - **model**: domain objects such as `Vehicle` and `FlexibilitySignal`.
 - **mqtt**: MQTT client interface and implementations.
-- **dispatch**: core logic that filters vehicles, allocates power and publishes orders.
+ - **dispatch**: core logic that filters vehicles, allocates power and publishes orders. `SmartDispatcher` provides weighted scoring with fairness and market price awareness. `LPDispatcher` solves a linear program for optimal allocation, and weight tuning can be automated via a `LearningTuner`.
 - **logger**: simple logging abstraction with a no-op implementation and a Zerolog-based logger for structured output.
 Use `logger.New(component)` to obtain a logger instance.
 The environment is detected via the `APP_ENV`